MichaelUray/muTimer/README.md

 ```

 **timerOff()**\
-Off delay only
+'Off' delay only.\
-Same as timerOnOff(), but off delay only.
+Same as timerOnOff(), but 'off' delay only.
 ```cpp
   bool timerOff(bool input, uint32_t delayOffTime);